 Who can be a collaborator?

 If you have access to information and data relevant to cancer screening programmes in your country and if you manage, monitor, and/or evaluate a cancer screening programme (e.g. as a member of the national cancer screening programme, ministry of health, national cancer institute, health or public health administration, or another academic institution), you may contact our team to become a collaborator to provide data to the CanScreen5 network.
 The CanScreen5 project is designed to be an instrument to improve the quality of cancer screening programmes by providing training and critical feedback regarding data analysis to the collaborators.
 We expect that, through capacity building, collaborators will gain knowledge on implementing, monitoring, evaluation and improving the quality of cancer screening; and that by analyzing their own data they will gain insights on how to propose improvements to the programme.
-For further details, please contact us or send an email to firstname.lastname@example.org.
+For further details, please contact us or send an email to email@example.com.
 Your contribution to the project will be duly acknowledged.

 How to provide data and contribute to the CanScreen5 platform:

-1. Provide your full contact details (name, organization, address, email, position, etc.) with the contact form
+1. Provide your full contact details (name, organization, address, email, position, etc.) with the registration form

 3. Access the submission platform (password and link will be provided by the CanScreen5 Secretariat)